Why did we form this collaboration?

-The Collaborative Maternity and Newborn Dashboard includes the largest providers of maternity services within the Melbourne Academic Centre for Health (MACH) and Monash Partners networks:
+The Collaborative Maternity and Newborn Dashboard includes all public maternity services within the Melbourne metropolitan region:

 The CoMaND project is based in the Department of Obstetrics and Gynaecology at the University of Melbourne and is registered with the Australian and New Zealand Clinical Trials Registry (ACTRN12620000878976).